 Special-needs

 Montessori classrooms are great for children with special needs who require customized care and attention.
-Inclusive schools understand how to create routines, provide appropriate activities, and manage different types of special needs children.
+Montessori classrooms can be particularly supportive for children with ADHD, autism, physical disabilities, or learning differences.
+The flexible structure, individualized pacing, and emphasis on routine can reduce stress and support diverse learning needs.
 According to this website, students who have “physical disabilities, learning problems, ADHD, and autism” are welcome into Montessori schools.

 Multi-age Classrooms

-Children learn to be extremely social because they work on their own independent ideas but are surrounded by different age levels.
-Since classrooms vary in age and size, children are encouraged to rely on the support of peers, which enhances the learner’s experience and improves connection and communication.
+Children learn to be highly social because they work on their own independent ideas while being surrounded by children of different ages.
+Mixed-age classrooms encourage peer learning, collaboration, and mentorship.
 Montessori environments combine social-emotional learning and realistic experiences, creating opportunities for students to practice social skills.
+Younger children learn by observing older peers, while older students develop leadership and empathy—creating a strong sense of community.

 Rarely any Homework